ssesselmann/impulse/README.md

 28) Added user manual to tab 4
 29) Added gaussian correlation trace to spectrum with sadjustable sigma
 30) Tidied up appearance and moved the polynomial function, added text for gaussian correlation on tab4
+31) Fixed fatal bug related to gaussian slider and saves slider position to settings

 Things to do
 ------------